 Welcome!

 I am a Lecturer (Assistant Professor) in Finance at the Department of Finance, University of Technology Sydney (UTS).
-I completed my PhD at the Department of Finance, Copenhagen Business School (CBS).
+I completed my PhD at the Department of Finance, Copenhagen Business School (CBS) in 2024.

 My primary research area is empirical financial intermediation, monetary policy, and macrofinance, with a particular focus on the syndicated corporate loan market.

-Corporate Loan Spreads and Economic Activity with Anthony Saunders, Sascha Steffen, Daniel Streitz (Accepted at RFS) SSRN
+1. Corporate Loan Spreads and Economic Activity: with Anthony Saunders, Sascha Steffen, Daniel Streitz, Review of Financial Studies, [Published version] [SSRN]

 Abstract: We investigate the predictive power of loan spreads for forecasting business cycles, specifically focusing on more constrained, intermediary-reliant firms.
 We introduce a novel loan-market-based credit spread constructed using secondary corporate loanmarket prices over the 1999 to 2023 period.
 Loan spreads significantly enhance the prediction of macroeconomic outcomes, outperforming other credit-spread indicators.
 The paper also explores the underlying mechanisms, differentiating between borrower fundamentals and financial frictions, with evidence suggesting that supply-side frictions are a decisive factor in loan spreads’ forecasting ability.

-What does the Mineral Resources crisis tell us about the state of corporate governance in Australia?
-The Conversation
+1. What does the Mineral Resources crisis tell us about the state of corporate governance in Australia?
+[The Conversation]